-Foregone Conclusion - One of the story's draws comes from the fact that Eva fans knowthink they know have a general idea of how that series ends, while 40K fans know how the Emperor's rise to power goes...but since the two plot lines are happening simultaneously, it remains to be seen who is Doomed by Canon and which outcome will ultimately triumph.
+- Foregone Conclusion: One of the story's draws comes from the fact that Eva fans have a general idea of how that story ends, depending on which version you're referring tonote , while 40K fans know how the Emperor's rise to power goes...but since the two plot lines are happening simultaneously, it remains to be seen who is Doomed by Canon and which outcome will ultimately triumph.
 Then again, given the nature of both materials, they might not be mutually exclusive.

 "We missed?
 How could we miss?!"
 Martin Bettelheim shouted.
 "It's a goddamn laser!
 It travels at lightspeed!"

 - Friend to All Children: Shinji, by his own admission — while he does believe that there are no innocents, he sees no reason for childhood not to be safe and happy, and Da Boyz were styled by him primarily as a way to keep kids entertained and out of trouble.

 - From Bad to Worse: Gendo suggests to Fuyutsuki that each time the latter claims it could be, it inevitably becomes so.